Culture is a basic need. A community thrives through its cultural heritage, it dies without it.

 Cultural heritage consists of tangible and intangible, natural and cultural, movable and immovable assets inherited from the past.
 It is of extremely high value for the present and the future of communities.
 Access, preservation, and education around cultural heritage are essential for the evolution of people and their culture.

-The preservation and restoration of cultural heritage has always been a priority for IFLA.
+The preservation and safeguarding of cultural heritage has always been a priority for IFLA.